eijikominami/aws-cloudformation-samples/video-analysis-stepfunctions/README.md

 # Video Analysis Pipeline using AWS Step Functions and AI Services

-This project implements an automated video analysis pipeline using AWS Step Functions and AI services.
+This project implements an automated video analysis pipeline using AWS Step Functions and AI services as additional content for the [AWS Step Functions Workflow Studio Workshop](https://catalog.us-east-1.prod.workshops.aws/workshops/c9f9ccbf-add5-47d8-be0f-c6f599c37057/ja-JP).
 It processes video content through multiple AWS AI services including MediaConvert, Rekognition, Transcribe, and Bedrock Nova to provide comprehensive video analysis and insights.

 This solution provides a serverless architecture that automatically processes uploaded videos through a sophisticated workflow.
 It handles video transcoding, scene detection, speech-to-text conversion, and intelligent content analysis using AWS's advanced AI capabilities.
 The system is designed to be scalable, secure, and easily deployable across different environments.